tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 The goal of effects is to communicate to the compiler if these two IR instructions can be re-ordered.
 The second instruction *might* write to a location that the first one reads.
 But it also might not!
+And if they look at disjoint locations, there need not be any explicit order enforced.

 Different compilers keep track of this information differently.
 The null effect analysis gives up and says "we can't re-order or delete any